Struggle with naming your book? Guess what, we all do to one extent or another, AND SO DO MOVIES.

 Dan Alatorre is the author of several bestsellers and the hilarious upcoming novel “Poggibonsi: an italian misadventure.”
 Check out his other works HERE.

-17 thoughts on “It’s Not Just Us”
+17 replies on “It’s Not Just Us”

 Ha, fascinating!
 Some really dire ones in there.
 The one that I was most shocked by was Stand by Me – I never knew it was based on a Stephen King book.
 The working title just seems to detract from the core of what the movie is about.
 Good read, thanks 🙂